-The Chief Compliance Officer reports to the CEO directly.
-The function has direct access to the Board, Executive Management, personal and information on an on-going basis.
+The Chief Compliance Officer reports to the CEO directly and dotted line to the Board.
+The function has direct access to the Chairman, Board and Executive Management, personal and information on an on-going basis.
 Regular updates are provided to the Board, who oversee compliance with legal and regulatory requirements.
 Compliance department ensures alignment with ADCB Group Compliance policies and procedures.